Where to go fat biking in Ontario. Source

 Distance from Downtown: 27.4km

-Once again, the Kanata lakes rank among the top places to fat bike this winter!
-Maintained by the Ottawa Mountain Bike Association, the system is situated for those with intermediate snow biking skills.
+Once again, the Kanata lakes rank among the top places to Ottawa fat biking this winter!
+Maintained by the Ottawa Mountain Bike Association, the system is situated for those with intermediate fat biking skills.
 Parking along the street, you can enter the Southeast end of the trail encountering granite outcrops along its 25km of rolling hills.
 This playground of a course hosts several flat rocks and a boardwalk while you admire the surrounding ponds, lakes, and general nature.
-It is defiantly a trail worth enjoying a thermostat of hot chocolate and relaxing along the many trails in the South March Highlands conservation zone.
+It is defiantly a trail worth enjoying a thermostat of hot chocolate and relaxing along the many trails in the South March Highlands conservation zone during your fat bking outing.

 Considered as the backyard of Ottawa, the Larose Forest is situated in between Prescott & Russel Counties.
 Source